HikariObfuscator/Hikari/README.md

 enable-allobf Enable All Non-LTO Obfuscation
 enable-adb Enable AntiDebugging Mechanisms
 ```
 An example of invoking everything from command line would be:
 ``/PATH/TO/OUR/clang -mllvm -enable-allobf -Xlinker -mllvm -Xlinker -enable-fco main.m -flto``
+For Xcode, add something like ``-Wl,-mllvm,-enable-fco`` to ``Other linker flags``

 # TODO
 - StringEncryption